CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/check_deployment.PNG" alt="Check resources" width="600px"/>

 Once your resources are deployed, we need to make a note of some of the resource names.
-We will use these when creating our CI/CD pipeline in VSTS.
+We will use these when creating our CI/CD pipeline in Azure DevOps.
 Make sure you note down:

 * Your Container registry name
 * Your SQL Server name

-## Create a VSTS account and generate a demo project
+## Create an Azure DevOps account and generate a demo project

-Now we will generate our demo project, using VSTS Generator!
+Now we will generate our demo project, using Azure DevOps Generator!

-Go to [VSTS Generator!](https://vstsdemogenerator.azurewebsites.net) (right-click and open in a new tab) and either sign in with your Azure subscription credentials or select sign up for a new account if you are taking part in this lab at Ready.
+Go to [Azure DevOps Generator!](https://vstsdemogenerator.azurewebsites.net) (right-click and open in a new tab) and either sign in with your Azure subscription credentials or select sign up for a new account if you are taking part in this lab at Ready.

 > NOTE: Please use Chrome when accessing the demo generator.